UI-Norman/LLM-Based-Document-Comparator/README.md

-# LLM-Based-Document-Comparator (Proof of Concept)
+# LLM-Based-Document-Comparator (Proof of Concept).